gavinjzhang/anki-capture/README.md

 The Worker includes a cron that runs every 15 minutes to move stuck jobs from `processing` to `pending_review` and record a timeout error.
 The schedule is defined in `wrangler.toml` under `[triggers] crons`.

+### Orphan cleanup (R2)

+Each cron run also performs a small sweep of R2 objects and deletes those not referenced by any row in D1.
+This protects against older data left behind from earlier versions or manual deletions.

+- Env knobs:
+  - `MAX_ORPHAN_SWEEP` (default 50): maximum objects to scan per run
+  - `MIN_ORPHAN_AGE_MS` (default 24h): skip very recent objects to avoid racing in-flight operations

 ## Auth: Clerk (recommended)
 Adds multi-user accounts with hosted auth UI.
 The frontend sends a Clerk JWT; the Worker verifies it and scopes all data by `user_id` (Clerk user `sub`).
 R2 keys are namespaced by `user_id`.